 The Clean Energy Technology Observatory

-Since 2022, the observatory, which builds on the Low Carbon Energy Observatory, is monitoring EU research and innovation activities on the clean energy technologies needed to achieve the European Green Deal’s objectives, building on the previous work of the Low Carbon Energy Observatory.
-One of the main goals of CETO is to provide a repository of techno- and socio-economic data on the most relevant technologies and their integration in the energy system.
+Since 2022, the observatory, which builds on the Low Carbon Energy Observatory, is monitoring EU research and innovation on clean energy technologies.
+One of its main goals is to provide a repository of technological and socio-economic data on the most relevant technologies and their integration in the energy system.
 It targets in particular the status and outlook for innovative solutions and the sustainable market uptake of both mature and inventive technologies.

-CETO will produce a series of annual reports addressing the following themes: technology maturity status, development and trends (2030-2050 and beyond), value chain analysis, global market and EU positioning, along with clean technology system integration.
+CETO produces a series of annual reports addressing technology maturity status, development and trends (2030-2050 and beyond), value chain analysis, global market and EU positioning, along with clean technology system integration.
 These reports provide the evidence-based analysis underpinning the Progress Report on Competitiveness of Clean Energy Technologies and support the implementation of the SET Plan and research policy development.

-- 2021 Progress Report on competitiveness of clean energy technologies (COM(2021)950 and its five staff working documents SWD (2021) 307
+- 2021 Progress Report on competitiveness of clean energy technologies (COM/2021/952) and its five staff working documents (SWD (2021/307)

-- 2020 Progress report on competitiveness of clean energy technologies COM(2020)953
+- 2020 Progress report on competitiveness of clean energy technologies (COM(2020/953)

-- Clean energy transition - technologies and innovations, accompanying the report on progress of clean energy competitiveness SWD (2020) 953
+- Clean energy transition - technologies and innovations, accompanying the report on progress of clean energy competitiveness (SWD (2020) 953)